Follow the Footsteps of George Washington

-Begin your day with a visit to one of several impressive mansions along the Delaware River.
-The historic Andalusia mansion is a 200-year-old estate and former country home of Nicholas Biddle, a financier with a lead role in the Bank War of 1832.
+Begin your day with a visit to one of several impressive mansions along the Delaware River, like Glen Foerd and Pennsbury Manor.
+The historic Andalusia Historic House, Gardens & Arboretum is a 200-year-old estate and former country home of Nicholas Biddle, a financier with a lead role in the Bank War of 1832.

 Travel back in time to The Moland House, one of General George Washington’s former headquarters where he and his 11,000 troops were stationed in 1777 as they awaited information of a nearby British Fleet.
 Take a guided tour of the house and a self-guided tour of the nature trail that weaves through Moland Park’s 12 acres.